isomerpages/gb-assist/pages/solutionrepo/solution276.md

 ---
-title: Engine/Electric- powered forklift
+title: Electric pallet transporter/stacker
 permalink: /productivity-solutions-grant/solutionrepo/solution276
 ---

 #### Description

-Forklift with load capacity from 1.5 ton to 10 ton, that is able to lift, move and/or stack materials, with only one operator.
+Pallet with load capacity ranging from 1.2 ton to 2.5 ton, that is able to transport or stack the pallets, with only one operator.

 #### Details of Solution